damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## UpdateSetupDone
-When every player has chosen their leader cards and starting resources the conclusion of the setup phase will be notified to the clients.
+When every player has chosen their leader cards and starting resources the conclusion of the setup phase is notified to the clients.

 ```
  ┌────────┒                      ┌────────┒